 - Death Benefits if you die before you retire. - Disability Benefits if you are unable to continue working due to a disabling injury or illness.
-Retirement Benefits - A basic monthly retirement allowance based on your age, service, and salary upon retirement. - Optional benefit choices. - Potential annual cost-of-living adjustments.
+Retirement Benefits - A basic monthly retirement allowance based on your service and salary upon retirement, which provides a 50% survivorship benefit to your surviving spouse (or, if you have no surviving spouse, to any of your children who are under 26 years of age or who meet federal disability criteria). - Optional benefit choices if unmarried at time of retirement. - Potential annual cost-of-living adjustments.